IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/10_Access_another_IoTServer_from_onboard_task.md

 In this example below, we will connect to the services of another IoT server.

-More details about OnboardTask RESTAPI functions:
+More details about OnboardTask REST API functions:

 [ - XserverIoTCommon class doumentation](https://github.com/IntelliSenseIoT/XserverIoTOnboardTask.github.io/blob/master/XserverIoTCommon.md)